Collect taxes

 Use calculation with another processor

-If you process transactions outside Stripe, you can skip the following steps and apply the calculation to your externally-processed transactions.
+If you process transactions outside of Stripe, you can skip the following steps and apply the calculation to your externally-processed transactions.

 Create tax transactionServer-side